eianlei/scalc/README.md

 # Installation
 This is a web application so it needs to be served by a web server to a web browser.
 You can either install it to a "real" web server (such Apache, nginx) or use some local development solution such as VS Code Live Server extension.

+It is possible to make this app run on electron so it can run like a normal desktop application.
 ## web server
 Just copy all the files in source folder to a web site server root.
+Or git clone this repo to the server.
 The web server will serve index.html, which will call out all the modules.
 Usually a web browser will cache the entire application as it so small.
 ## VS code & Live Server